 - Completion of the Basic Accreditation Course for Greek Orthodox Scripture Teachers

-The following records are kept by the Archdiocese for each authorised teacher: Full name, Contact details, Date of birth, Working with Children Check number, Verification date, Verification outcome and Expiry date
+The following records are kept for each teacher: Full name, Contact details, Date of birth, Working with Children Check number, Verification date, Verification outcome and Expiry date

-The nature and scope of the process for the Authorisation of Teachers of Greek Orthodox Special Religious Education in the State Schools of New South Wales is outlined in the document Scripture Teacher Authorisation Processes (see below).
+The nature and scope of the process for the Authorisation of Teachers of Greek Orthodox Special Religious Education in the State Schools of New South Wales is outlined in the document Scripture Teacher Authorisation Processes.

 TEACHER BASIC TRAINING